Why choose O.A.R.S. for a Guatemala adventure?

 For such a small country, Guatemala has more to see than you could imagine.
 The landscape features a wide range of environments, from the cool highlands to the tropical jungles.
 Scattered in the jungle and along the coast, you’ll find exciting whitewater rivers, deep and mysterious caves and the surreal ruins of the ancient Mayans who once inhabited this region.

 This Guatemala adventure begins in Guatemala City, located a little south of the center of this beautiful country.
-The whitewater in Guatemala is sought after by adventure-seekers worldwide, with exhilarating rivers such as the Nahualate and the Cahabón.
+The whitewater in Guatemala is sought after by adventure-seekers worldwide, with exhilarating rivers such as the Coyolate, Nahualate and the Cahabón.
 The Class III-IV whitewater is surrounded by dense jungles, remote hot springs and picturesque waterfalls.
-We’ll go spelunking through the enormous Candelaria Caves, where we’ll float on inner tubes down an underground river; then, we’ll crawl and swim through the mysterious Kamba Caves, using only a candle for navigation.
+We’ll go spelunking through the mysterious Kamba Caves, using only a candle for navigation and visit Lanquin Caves, a natural habitat for thousands of bats.
 At Semuc Champey, we’ll swim through the stepped turquoise pools which sit on top of a natural land bridge over the Cahabón River.

 In-between these other-worldly eco-adventures, we’ll visit the Mayan ruins for which Guatemala is famous.
 In Yaxhá, we’ll take advantage of the less crowded ruins to intimately explore the buildings, statues, and monuments which yield an insider’s view to the Mayan culture.
 Guatemala’s best-preserved Mayan ruins are located a short distance from Yaxhá at Tikal, where we’ll discover the massive temples and beautiful causeways of this ancient city.